varshithanonymous/GazeTracking/GazeTracking-master/README.md

 ## Licensing

-This project is released by Antoine Lamé under the terms of the MIT Open Source License.
+This project is released by Rallabandi varshith under the terms of the MIT Open Source License.
 View LICENSE for more information.